How to Enable or Disable USB Port in Windows 7

 Okay, so you can block or unblock USB port insertion from your Windows computer very smoothly with the assistance of Device Manager.
 You have to follow these steps to implement this method;

-Step 2: Then a new similar looking pop-up menu will appear on your screen and now at the left site present option Device Manager should be selected.
+Step 2: Then a new similar-looking pop-up menu will appear on your screen and now on the left side the option Device Manager should be selected.

 Step 3: Here, you have to search for the Universal Serial Bus Controllers option.